-Listening to the voices of those who have significant insight into the impact of COVID-19 on teaching, learning, and student and staff well-being was essential to informing the investments and decisions CSDE is making on our road to educational renewal.
+Members of the various groups listed above provided significant insight into the impact of COVID-19 on teaching, learning, and student and staff well-being and their voices were essential to informing the investments and decisions CSDE is making on our road to educational renewal.
 The input collected up to this point is only step one in the CSDE's efforts as the department aims to continue engaging in two-way dialogue.
 Based on what has been received to date, the CSDE has already integrated the following into this state plan:

-- Exploring remote-learning option: as mentioned in B.1.ii. - Sharing best practices across districts and the state: as mentioned in A.1 and E.1. - Social, emotional, mental, and behavioral health supports for students and educators: as mentioned in E.1 and F. - Engaging families and communities: As mentioned in E.1, E.2, and E.3. - Supporting districts in planning for and building safer schools: as mentioned in B.2 and E.1. - Professional development and social, emotional, mental supports for teachers: as mentioned in E.1 and F.
+- Exploring remote-learning option: as mentioned in B.1.ii. - Sharing best practices across districts and the state: as mentioned in A.1 and E.1. - Social, emotional, mental, and behavioral health supports for students and educators: as mentioned in E.1 and F. - Engaging families and communities: as mentioned in E.1, E.2, and E.3. - Supporting districts in planning for and building safer schools: as mentioned in B.2 and E.1. - Professional development and social, emotional, mental supports for teachers: as mentioned in E.1 and F.